GSA/digitalgov.gov/content/events/2023/03/2023-03-06-uswds-monthly-call-march-2023.md

 date: 2023-03-16 14:00:00 -0500
 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom

 ---

 Join the Design System team as we take a step back and explore how our design decisions both support and are supported by the ways our bodies and brains perceive order and make sense of the world.

-In this session, you’ll learn how to:
+In this session, we'll discuss:

 * How does grouping affect perception?
 * What is cognitive load?